s-vinay/explore-dbt/index.md

 - Python data structures like list and dictionaries
 - knowledge of Jinja template design is an added advantage

+Let us now get into action.

+**Part-1: What dbt can offer and why dbt?**

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for